microsoft/ignite-learning-paths/apps/apps10/README.md

 - Exit
 - Disconnect shh

+Demo 1 is done, let's do demo 1.5.

 ### Demo 1.5 - Plan B: PaaS - WebApp

 Now it's time to introduce the PaaS setup.
 Some people prefer VM other will embrace the PaaS and go VMsless